quixio/ni-labview-quix-helpers/Post from LabVIEW/README.md

-For an overview of how to use this and how to setup Quix to work with these files watch the video here:
+For an overview of how to use this and how to setup Quix to work with these files watch the video [here](https://youtu.be/cl1dPDqQNoI).